infominer33/infominer33.github.io/_posts/2019-06-25-contributors-guide.md

 Whether it's an actual improvement fully functioning w proper markup, or simply a note.
 DOn't be afraid, even if your change isn't perfect, I'll try to accept it and do what I need to include your commits, which are a record of your contribution.
 Though I'm not a GitHub professional, quite yet, and can't make promises.

-## /bookmark-donations/
+## If you all could just..

 ![](https://infominer.id/bookmark-donations/that-would-be-great.jpg)

 If you would export me a copy of your bookmarks.... that would be great!
+After a while I'll make a few fine grained how-to.
+This is one of the simplest ways that nearly anyone could contribute.
+I want to create detailed guides, to ensure that everyone is able.

 ## @ mention on twitter

 You can simply @mention @didecentral on twitter, for anything essential, decentralized identity related.
+Soon, each organization within the InfoHub will have it's own Twitter account, and each history of those accounts will be preserved and republished on their respective websites.

 ## Contributing Via Discord

-Discord is, hands down, the easiest way to contribute to these resources.
+Discord is, hands down, my favorite way to contribute.
+You can see that I've re-published the contents of the [SourceCrypto Discord Server](https://SourceCrypto.pub/discolog/) the easiest way to contribute to these resources.
 I share posts to the channels of various discord servers I operate, throughout my day, on the fly... mostly on smoke breaks.

+I'll add more details, with some tips and tricks, soon.

 ### 4 Organizations